Go to content Go to search

 Vinyl flooring and floor cooling

 Floor cooling follows the same principles as underfloor heating, except it uses cold water instead of hot water.
 That’s why it is important to have an advanced control and security system to prevent internal condensation when using underfloor cooling.
 This prevents your floor from sustaining water damage.
+Such "condensation monitoring" is already fitted as standard in many systems.
+We recommend that you check this with your installer just to be sure.

 Installing a vinyl floor with underfloor heating